BelledonneCommunications/linphone-xamarin/README.md

 ## Building the SDK

-To build the sdk, run the following commands :
+To build the sdk, go to linphone-sdk folder and follow README instructions.
-./prepare.py -c && ./prepare.py && make
+Then copy (or create a symbolic link) from ./linphone-sdk/android-arm64/share/linphonecs/LinphoneWrapper.cs to Xamarin/Xamarin/Xamarin/LinphoneWrapper.cs

-In order to only build the SDK for iOS or Android, you can add the following options to your ./prepare.py call : "-DENABLE_IOS=OFF" or "-DENABLE_ANDROID=OFF".
+Do the same for ./linphone-sdk/bin/outputs/aar/linphone-sdk-android-debug.aar to Xamarin/Xamarin/Liblinphone/liblinphone-sdk.aar

 ## Getting started